andrewliao11/env-aware-program-gen/src/README.md

 # Models

-Here we will split the model into two parts, program generation and sketch generation.
-For program generation we provide the implementatino of **ResActgraph** and some baselines in the paper.
+Here, we will split the model into two parts, [program generation](https://github.com/andrewliao11/env-aware-program-gen/tree/master/src#program-generation) and [sketch generation](https://github.com/andrewliao11/env-aware-program-gen/tree/master/src#sketch-generation).
+For program generation we provide the implementation of **ResActgraph** and some baselines in the paper.
+Also, all the trained weights can be found at [here](https://drive.google.com/open?id=1d5Y1f7tAqO4Ak70RvERusWEYWHIgneJv)

-The achitectural overview of **ResActGraph**:
+The achitectural overview of ResActGraph:

 <p align="center"><img src="/asset/model.png"  height="300"></p>